averagehuman/learn-italian-notes/content/posts/lezioni/italian-beginners-a005.md

 ## Giorni della settimana

-- *macrons for stress, these aren't accents*
-- lūnedì *first day of the week in Italy*
+- lunedì *first day of the week in Italy*
-- mārtedì
+- martedì
-- mērcoledì
+- mercoledì
-- giōvedì
+- giovedì
-- vēnerdì
+- venerdì
 - sābato
 - domēnica (f.)
 - *not capitalised (unless at the start of a sentence)*